ChameleonCloud/docs/source/getting-started/index.rst

 The reservation will start shortly, at which point you can launch an instance on a bare-metal node.

 .. note:: You have created an "on demand" reservation.
 When you do not specify a start date or time in the future, the reservation will start as soon as possible and will last one day.

+.. important:: Do not attempt to stack reservations to circumvent the 7-day lease limitation.
+Your leases may be deleted.
+Please refer to our `best practices <https://chameleoncloud.readthedocs.io/en/latest/getting-started/faq.html?highlight=best%20practices#what-are-the-best-practices-for-chameleon-usage>`_ if you require a longer reservation.

 Launching an Instance
 =====================